michalkotlinski/www/md/faq_ru.md

 ### Why doesn't Slock.it GmbH raise money through a direct crowdsale instead?

 Because we believe DAOs are the future of how businesses will be structured.
 A DAO will provide much greater security and transparency than a traditional presale as investors will stay in control of the funds even after the presale has ended.
-DAOs also bring about open governance by allowing any Slock token holder to vote on all major business decisions.
+DAOs also bring about open governance by allowing any DAO token holder to vote on all major business decisions.

 <br><br>